dullroar/ten-steps-to-linux-survival/README.md

 3. Decided to delete the `.bak` files with `rm`, but accidentally typed in a space between the wildcard `*` and the `.bak`.
 Note ominous warning message.

 4. Presto! `ls` shows ***everything*** is gone, not just the backup files!
-Yay!
-The user's priorities just got rearranged as they go hunting for another backup of their dissertation.
+The user's priorities just got rearranged as they go hunting for another copy of their dissertation.

 So be careful out there!
 This is an example where tab completion can be an extra error check.
-Or a lot of times I use command history in these cases by changing the `ls` to look for just the files I want to delete:
+Many times I use command history in these cases by changing the `ls` to look for just the files I want to delete:

 ``` bash
 ~ $ ls *.bak
 Citations.bak  Dissertation.bak
 ```

-Then using the "up arrow" to bring back up the `ls` command and changing `ls` to `rm` and re-executing it.
+Then I use the "up arrow" to bring back the `ls` command and change `ls` to `rm` before running it.
 Safer that way.

 `touch` Me
 ----------

 We just learned how to make a file disappear.
-We can also make a file magically appear, just by [`touch`](http://linux.die.net/man/1/touch):
+We can also make a file magically appear, just by [`touch`](http://linux.die.net/man/1/touch) :

 ``` bash
 ~ $ touch NewEmptyDissertation.doc